nakshatra1907/CP-Templates/README.md

 # CP-Templates
-Standard Templates used in Competitive Programming
+Standard Code Templates used in Competitive Programming